ipfs/specs/src/architecture/principles.md

 and it supports capture-resistance which can help mitigate against centralization.

 CIDs support :ref[self-certifying addressability].
-With CIDs, the authority to name a resource resides only with that resource and derives directly from that resource's most intrinsic
+With CIDs, the authority to name a resource resides only with that resource and derives directly from that resource's intrinsic
 property: its content.
 This frees interactions with CID-named resources from the power relation implicit in a client-server architecture.
 CIDs are the trust model of IPFS.